13 Vegan Fabrics: Wear Your Animal-Loving Heart On Your Sleeve

 In a not-too-roundabout way, they’ll still lead to the harming of animals at some point.

 We included several of these synthetics in this list to provide the full scope of vegan fabrics and educate you on all the options, but be wary about incorporating them into your closet rotation.

-Unless they’re made with recycled materials, deadstock fabrics, or purchased second-hand from an online thrift store, synthetic vegan fabrics aren’t all that much better than non-vegan ones (and are arguably worse than some cruelty-free animal fibers like ethical wool).
+Unless they’re made with recycled materials, deadstock fabrics, or purchased second-hand from a thrift store, synthetic vegan fabrics aren’t all that much better than non-vegan ones (and are arguably worse than some cruelty-free animal fibers like ethical wool).

 When it comes to our favorite sustainable clothing brands, we look for those who primarily use natural fabrics—which can often include non-vegan options.

 Cruelty-free and ethical sourcing practices are of utmost importance to us, and thus we recognize that some animal-based fabrics can be ethical…but it takes a lot of scrutiny to find those that are.